WilliamHXu/SimpleCrypt/README.md

 Create a few ciphers.
 Use String inside of your classes.

-* ROT13 - take the 26 letters of the alphabet and create a `String <- doRot13(String)` method in the ROT13 class
+* ROT13 - take the 26 letters of the alphabet and create a `String <- crypt(String)` method in the ROT13 class
 * Caesar - make a subclass of ROT13 that implements the famous caesar cipher.
 * Create you own cipher, using a different set of